 OUTFIT #3: ELEVATED DAPPER

-When it comes to layering clothes, three layers are typically perfect from a visual standpoint, with each outer layer needing to be thicker than the preceding inner layer.
-The stone-colored chinos pair well with the clean white sneakers, and the texture of the navy sweater looks charming when coupled with the hopsack blazer.
-Gray, blue, and white always look smart.
-Cuff the trousers to show a little ankle and to further showcase the casual nature of the look.
+The stone-colored chinos go well with the clean white sneakers, and the texture of the navy sweater looks charming when paired with the hopsack blazer.
+Gray, blue, and white always look smart when paired together.
+Feel free to cuff the trousers to show a little ankle and further showcase the casual nature of the look.

 OUTFIT #4: SMART CASUAL